kianak2002/Puzzles-MAC-MRV-AI/README.md

+It is a course project for Artificial Intelligence course instructed by [Dr.Behnam Roshanfekr](https://scholar.google.fr/citations?user=uU25R5IAAAAJ&hl=en)

 ### General Knowledge about the Project

 It fills the unsolved puzzles using backtracking algorithm (MRV) and forward checking and MAC.